 3. Establish an Effective Employee Recognition Program

-Employee recognition and employee rewards are one of the easiest things to do and can make a huge impact on keeping millennial employees engaged in the workplace.
+Employee recognition and reward programs are one of the easiest things to do and can make a huge impact on keeping millennial employees engaged in the workplace.
 In a recent study, 37% of employees chose “Recognize Me” as their top motivator for great work - so investing in recognition can really pay off in productivity and increased company revenue.
 Whether it’s a simple high-five, a personal email from the CEO, or challenging yourself to go skydiving after hitting your sales goals, recognizing and rewarding your employees is something that needs to be done consistently and meaningfully.

 Employee recognition can’t be one-and-done, it needs to be outlined clearly so employees know what actions deserve reward, and allow for ongoing participation like an Employee of the Month system so that employees have a target to strive for and look forward to achieving during their career.
-And employee atrecognition should be meaningful - best practice is to tie recognition efforts to your company values so that employees are more motivated to strive to live within your values every day, and are performing actions that will best deliver on your bottom line.
+And employee recognition should be meaningful - best practice is to tie recognition efforts to your company values so that employees are more motivated to strive to live within your values every day, and are performing actions that will best deliver on your bottom line.

 Looking for additional ideas?
-Here’s a list 121 different ways you can reward your employees and learn more about Blueboard’s experiential employee rewards offering at Blueboard.com.
+Here’s a list 121 different ways you can reward your employees and learn more about Blueboard’s experiential employee rewards at Blueboard.com.

 4. Personal and Professional Development